emqx/cloud-docs/en_US/deployments/http_auth.md

-# Custom Authentication
+# Custom HTTP Authentication

 In addition to the default authentication, EMQX Cloud also allows users to connect to their own services and determine the login of the endpoint by returning status, enabling complex authentication logic and complex ACL verification.
 Custom authentication currently supports both permission-based authentication and access control authentication.

 ## Authentication Rules

-EMQX Cloud requests permission from a user-defined authentication service using information about the current client as a parameter in the device connection event, and processes the authentication request with the HTTP statusCode returned.
+EMQX Cloud requests permission from a user-defined authentication service using information about the current client as a parameter in the device connection event and processes the authentication request with the HTTP status code returned.

 - Successful: returns status code 200
 - Failure: returns a non-200 status code